-The premise of why high volume frontside matters is the idea that high volume frontside is aggressive move triggered often by institutional or other types of a larger player, as that bidder is willing to size in by removing any offers on ask which signals that bidder has potentially strong attention or reason to do so.
-(Or collection of bidders).
+The premise of why high volume frontside matters are the idea that high volume frontside is an aggressive move often triggered by institutional or other types of a more significant player, as that bidder is willing to size in by removing any offers on ask which signals that bidder has potentially strong attention or reason to do so.
+(Or a collection of bidders).

-After initial impulse leg cools down and retraces then the same (or other) bidder might come back into perspective and starting to distribute his size into pushes and accumulate back into dips as his primary reason still exists to remain to be present as a buyer on the asset.
+After the initial impulse leg cools down and retraces, the same (or other) bidder might come back into perspective and start to distribute his size into pushes and accumulate back into dips as his primary reason still exists remain to be present as a buyer on the asset.
 This could be either the same bidder or some other bidder might step into his shoes at that point.
-In certain cases, if one watches tape closely and especially goes to rewind the tape (after the fact) in some cases the same bidder can be seen behind the process, although technically that is very difficult often to spot, and is clear only in certain cases.
+In some instances, if one watches tape closely and especially goes to rewind the tape (after the fact), the same bidder can be seen behind the process.
+However, technically, that isn't easy often to spot and is apparent only in some instances.

-The concept is outlined on the example below (aggression into ask on frontside move):
+The concept is outlined in the example below (aggression into ask on the frontside move):